Datasilk/Saber/README.md

 Convert any URL within your website to a valid web page simply by navigating to the URL and writing some HTML, CSS, & JavaScript within the built-in IDE.
 The editor initially opens 3 files (HTML, LESS, & JS) that are associated with the web page being viewed.

 #### Create & Modify Website Resources
 Use the **file browser** within the built-in IDE to open website resources (HTML, CSS, LESS, & JS files) in new tabs.
-Use the *File* drop down menu to open the file browser or create new files & folders.
+Use the *View* drop down menu to open the file browser and the **File** drop down menu to create new files & folders.
 The initial folder structure is described below:

 * **wwwroot** is a public-facing folder where you can upload files & images to utilize within your website
 * **pages** is a protected folder used to store all pages belonging to your website.
 Clicking on an HTML page in the file browser will navigate to that page within your website for editing.